 Students learn the qualities, behaviors and styles that make a good leader and compare those to their own ideas about leadership.
 They also may discuss ethical issues in leadership, leadership in a time of conflict and global leadership.

 Students learn the tools and techniques of doctoral-level research, including how to define a research question, develop a plan, conduct research using various methods and collect and compile data.
 As part of the course, students may design their own research plan.

 Graduates of an online Ph.D. program in organizational management may pursue an executive-level position, conduct research or become a management consultant.
 Others may decide to teach at a college or university.

-The U.S. Bureau of Labor Statistics (BLS) reported in May 2015 that employment of management analysts was expected to grow 14% between 2014 and 2024, faster than the average rate for all occupations (www.bls.gov).
-The BLS also reported that one in five management analysts are self-employed, and the mean annual salary was $91,770 in 2015.
+The U.S. Bureau of Labor Statistics (BLS) reported in May 2018 that employment of management analysts was expected to grow 14% between 2018 and 2028, much faster than the average rate for all occupations (www.bls.gov).
+The BLS also reported that one in five management analysts are self-employed, and the mean annual salary was $94,390 in 2018.

 Online organizational management Ph.D. programs are though some do require residencies.
 Students in these programs learn research methods, leadership qualities, and the structures and methods of change in organizations.